Kim Everley, City Administrator and City Clerk for the City of McLouth.

 Other duties as assigned: I am your Court Clerk, Floodplain Administrator and Zoning Administrator.
 Need assistance with any of these items, feel free to contact me.

 Have a question or concern?
 Give me a call or e-mail.

 Jill Lampe started working for the city in November of 2021.
 She trained with Debbie Bowen (who is enjoying a much deserved retirement life).
 Debbie trained her well and Jill is doing a wonderful job!
 We thank the City Council for approving Jill to work up to 32 hours per week.
 We appreciate Jill’s treats, cheerfulness and organization!
 We are blessed that she came to work for McLouth!

 Jill resides in McLouth, out in the country.
 She has been married to Ray for 33 years, they have 3 children.
 Jill enjoys cooking, baking, working outside with her flowers, gardening, motorcycle riding and spending time with family.

 Chad Bradley started with the city in June of 2021.
 Chad comes to us with a lot of equipment experience.
-He is currently working on obtaining his Water and Wastewater Certifications.
-Questions for Chad?
+In March of 2023, Chad received his Certification as Water Operator.
+He will be working on his Wastewater Certification next.
+Have Questions for Chad?
 Call: 913-775-3430 or email him at email@example.com

 David Riley started with the city in July of 2021.
-Dave comes to the city with a wealth of knowledge.
-He too is obtaining his Water and Wastewater certifications.
-Questions for Dave?
+David comes to the city with a wealth of knowledge.
+David obtained his Wastewater Certification on May of 2023.
+He is now working on his Water Certification.
+Have Questions for David?
 Call: 785-813-5164 or email him at firstname.lastname@example.org